-Arlington Public Schools provides a continuum of services for students with disabilities, preschool through high school, found eligible to receive special education services.
-The steps to identifying a student as eligible for special education services is a carefully managed process guided by State and Federal regulations.
+Arlington Public Schools (APS) provides a continuum of services for students with disabilities, preschool through high school, found eligible to receive special education services.
+Identifying a student as eligible for special education services is a carefully managed process guided by State and Federal regulations, as well as APS Special Education policies and procedures (25-4.4).
 Evaluations required to make this determination are completed only with parent permission.
-Policies and procedures governing special education services can be found in Arlington Public Schools Special Education Policies and Procedures.

 School-based student study committees review available information regarding students who are experiencing problems that adversely affect their education performance.
 Students suspected of having a disability are referred for evaluation.
-An eligibility committee at the student's school reviews assessment data to determine if the student has a disability which requires special education services.
+An eligibility committee at the student's school reviews assessment data from school-based evaluations as well as any information provided by parents to determine if the student has a disability which requires special education services.
 When a student is found eligible for special education services, an Individualized Education Program (IEP) is developed with the participation of the school staff, the parents and the student (when appropriate).
-An IEP is a statement of the special education and related services that will be provided to the student which is updated at least annually during a student's eligibility for special education.
+An IEP is a statement of the special education and related services that will be provided to the student which is updated at least annually throughout a student's eligibility for special education.

-The Office of Special Education provides support for students with disabilities, parents, principals, and school staff in the evaluation, identification, placement, instruction, and transitional services.
+The Office of Special Education provides ongoing support throughout the special education process for students with disabilities, parents, principals, and school staff, to include support in the areas of evaluation, identification, placement, instruction, and transitional services.